PaulAlarcon/SimpleTod0/README.md

-# Project 1 - *Todo App*
+# Project 1 - *Simple Todo*

-*Todo app** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+*Simple Todo** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: **Paul Alarcon**